NEW ORLEANS – President Trump today announced that he would withdraw the United States from the 1803 Louisiana Purchase with France.

 Supporters of President Trump were ecstatic.

 “He’s getting things done!” said James Bernadette, an unemployed mechanic and now French citizen in Topeka, Kansas.
-“Time to get the riff-raff out of our [sic] country!”
+“Time to get the riff-raff out of are [sic] country!”

 Oedipus contributed to this report.
 He can be reached at firstname.lastname@example.org